louiz/biboumi/doc/biboumi.1.rst

 is useless.

-If compiled with the Botan library, biboumi can use TLS when communicating with the IRC serveres.
+If compiled with the Botan library, biboumi can use TLS when communicating with the IRC servers.
 It will first try ports 6697 and 6670 and use TLS if it succeeds, if connection fails on both these ports, the connection is established on port 6667 without any encryption.